RakibulRanak/StoryHub-Frontend/README.md

 # Getting Started

-To get the Node server running locally:
+To get the React server running locally:

 - Clone this repo
 - `npm install` to install all required dependencies